I’ve had this helpful challenge about the safe experiments I offer on this website.

 A hypothesis, here, is a test: what do you predict will be the result?
 The experiment is so designed that a relationship between the two ‘variables’ is identified.
 Thus, I change the feeding pattern for a specific plant and I notice the impact of that change on the way a plant germinates, grows and dies.
 We predict that one pattern of feed will have ‘x‘ outcome and another pattern of feed will produce ‘y‘ outcome.

-For me, the ‘scientific’ method presents a problem; on this web site, I discourage you from ‘hypotheses’ in favour of doing and just noticing what happens.
+For me, the ‘scientific’ method presents a problem; on this web site, I discourage you from ‘hypotheses’ in favour of doing something and just noticing what happens.
 Indeed, ‘just noticing’ is one very early safe experiment I describe.
 I call the actions ‘experiments’ but I do not want you to assume you can know the outcome.
 True, there may be a guess in your mind about what might happen but be aware that simply observing the experiment can make things appear, just as you expected.
 Predicting the outcome can simply make it so – as quantum physicists have concluded!

 On this website, some uncertainty – indeed, some curiosity – is needed to allow an experiment to run its course and be helpful.
 Beware of assuming what might happen!

+Also, I emphasise that there are very few clear causes-and-effects.
 True, the Road Map experiment can show how single events can radically shape the direction of your life.
 Things are very different when I have an accident and end up with a disability or, on a happier note, when I marry and start to learn the art of negotiation with another human being.
 Note, however, even then, my adjustment to disability varies from your adjustment.
 Certainly, the success or failure of negotiations after marriage vary in many ways and many of us have found that out when we tried it.

 So, controlling the lives of humans is not easy; many try to do this and get anxious about that struggle.
 Even when we succeed, some seem unhappy with the results!